naimulhq/LC-ScreenMirror/README.md

 # Client Menu
 <img src = https://github.com/naimulhq/LC-ScreenMirror/blob/main/images/ClientScreen.png>

 * You will need to enter the Host IP and Port Number.
 Default is 1800.
-All other entries are optional
+All other entries are optional.
-* If you are unaware of the device, you can find the device you are trying to connect to.
+* If you are unaware of the device, you can find the device you are trying to connect to by selecting Find Device.
-* Scale Percent is optional but different values will result in different appearences of your screen on the server.
+* Scale Percent is optional but different values will result in different appearences of your screen on the server side.

 # Find Devices Menu
 <img src = https://github.com/naimulhq/LC-ScreenMirror/blob/main/images/FindDevices.png>

 * Select device that appears in list and put value for scale percent
 * Click connect to connect to the device chosen